nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `Storage#checkAllChaptersForDue()` - Obtains the name of every `Chapter` from the list of Modules passed to it and calls `Storage#checkChapterDeadline()` for each of them
 * `Storage#loadAllDueChapters()` - Obtains the names of every `Module` in the user database and calls `Storage#checkAllChaptersForDue()`

+***Example***

+For instance, the user wants to check what Chapters are due at the moment.
+A detailed description of what happens is shown below:

+Step 1: The user enters `due`.

+Step 2: The user input is parsed by `Parser`, and `Parser` creates a `ListDueCommand` object.

+Step 3: `ListDueCommand` is executed and calls the method `ListDueCommand#loadAllDueChapters()`, which will call `Storage#loadAllDueChapters()`, which will then call `StorageLoad#loadAllChaptersAsDueChapters()`.
+The name of every  Chapter, their deadlines, and the name of the Module that they belong to, will be stored as a `DueChapter` and be returned to `ListDueCommand`.

+Step 4: `ListDueCommand` will then call `ListDueCommand#setDueDueChapters()` to parse each `DueChapter` for those that are already due by the current date, and add them to its `dueDueChapters` attribute.

+Step 5: `ListDueCommand` will then call `Ui#printDueByTodayMessage()` to print the prompt, and then call `Ui#printDueChapters()`, to print out the contents of `dueDueChapters`

 The following sequence Diagrams illustrates how the View Due Chapters Process is executed:

 <p align="center">